 The Bible is, in fact, the very touchstone of truth, by which the Church, the Fathers, and all traditions must be tested and judged.
-"The scripture is the touchstone that trieth all doctrines, and by that we know the false from the true," asserts Tyndale in his "Prologue to the Book of Genesis."[18]
-"That word," he says in another of his writings, "is the chiefest of the apostles, and pope, and Christ's vicar, and head of the church, and the head of the general council.
-And unto the authority of that ought the children of God to hearken without respect of person."[19]
-Even in the case of learned and godly-minded men, we are to believe them, admonishes Cranmer, "no further than they can shew their doctrine and exhortation to be agreeable with the true word of God written.
-For that is the very touchstone which must, yea, and also will, try all doctrine or learning, whatsoever it be, whether it be good or evil, true or false."[20]
+'The Scripture is the touchstone that trieth all doctrines, and by that we know the false from the true', affirms Tyndale in his Prologue to the Book of Genesis.
+'That Word', he says in another of his writings, 'is the chiefest of the apostles, and pope, and Christ's vicar, and head of the Church, and head of the general council.
+And unto the authority of that ought the children of God to hearken without respect of person.'
+Even in the case of 'learned and godly-minded' men, we are to believe them, admonishes Cranmer, 'no further than they can show their doctrine and exhortation to be agreeable with the true Word of God written.
+For that is the very touchstone which